 - Principal Groups: Most principals meet in groups, whether it’s part of a school district’s requirements or a professional development opportunity.
 Before they go to their next meetup, have your principal ask his or her existing connections to bring a copy of their schools’ yearbooks, so you can have them.
 It’s an easy way to collect a bunch all at once.
 (Just be sure to give your principal enough books that he or she can return the favor.)

-- State Associations: While most yearbook advisors likely know JEA and NSPA, the national scale of those organizations might be intimidating to some.
+- State Associations: While most yearbook advisers likely know JEA and NSPA, the national scale of those organizations might be intimidating to some.
 Instead, look to your local scholastic journalism associations at the state level.
 These organizations can be less intimidating, and are focused solely on your helping schools in your state.
 Check out this list to find your state organization.

 - Social Media: You’d probably be surprised at how many friends and family can be in a position to help you.
 And how many other people out there would be willing to help.
 Put out a request on Facebook or Twitter, and you’re likely to get dozens of offers for help.
 And don’t forget about LinkedIn.
-Nearly 6,000 people list themselves there as being elementary, middle, and high school yearbook advisors and volunteers.
+Nearly 6,000 people list themselves there as being elementary, middle, and high school yearbook advisers and volunteers.

 Getting great yearbook examples for your yearbook team isn’t hard.
 You just need to know where to look and who to ask.
 Start following our tips, and you’ll quickly build a library of books that’ll help you solve design problems, find inspiration, and create a better book overall.